LokeswariU/DatabaseDesign-Projects/README_davisbase.md

 Lohith Aswathappa(lxa170009)

 ###  Steps for terminal:
-1) Extract the file and find the DbGroupK.jar file in davisbase\davisbase\DbGroupK.jar
+1) Extract the file and find the GroupGold.jar file in davisbase\davisbase\GroupGold.jar
 2) Open cmd prompt and run the jar file using java -jar DbGroupK.jar

 * through IDE: